openid/OpenYOLO-Spec/common/operations.md

 }
 ```

-A simple hint request (omitting the client version) would then look like the
+A simple hint request could then look like the following:
-following:

 ```json
 {